-IGOT's (Institute for Global Orthopaedics and Traumatology) Surgical Education Initiative strives to provide orthopaedic surgeons from low-and-middle income countries (LMICs) with the training and educational resources needed to save limbs and lives.
-To prevent amputations in LMICs, IGOT has created the Surgical Management and Reconstructive Training (SMART) Course, which is hosted both in-country (Tanzania, Nepal, Guatamala in 2019) as well as in San Francisco.
+IGOT's (Institute for Global Orthopaedics and Traumatology) Surgical Education pillar strives to provide orthopaedic surgeons from low-to-middle income countries (LMICs) with the training and educational resources needed to save limbs and lives.
+To prevent amputations in LMICs, IGOT has created the Surgical Management And Reconstructive Training (SMART) Course, which is hosted locally in San Francisco, and internationally, in Tanzania, Nepal, and Guadalajara annually.

 IGOT's Learning Portal goal is to offer an online platform for surgical education that is easily accessible, self-paced and free to supplement the content of the SMART Course as well as provide access to those who are unable to attend a course.
 The IGOT Portal is a novel endeavor that we hope to scale and expand using already existing technology.
 It strives to leverage our expert network of faculty and partner institutions to crowdsource solutions to surgical cases and meet the needs of orthopaedic surgeons in developing countries.